 You and your partner may not always be on the same wavelength.
-We are individual and we have different needs and desires at different time.
+We are individuals and we have different needs and desires at different times.
 For example, you are all hot and bothered...and ready for a little “69” action.
 Your partner, however, just isn’t in the mood for it at that particular time.
 Yeah, you may be a bit irritated that you don’t get your way, but do not make a big deal of it.
 Respect your partner and move onto something else.
 A little bit of compromise can go a long way!

 Tell them what you want